ModelPredictiveControl.jl: advanced process control made easy in Julia

 \paragraph{\textnormal{\texttt{LinModel}}} Linear state-space representations of the plant.
 Continuous-time models are discretized using zero-order hold for the manipulated inputs, and Tustin's approximation, for the measured disturbances (sampled continuous signals, usually).
 This leads to equations of the form:

 in which the vectors $\mathbf{u}$, $\mathbf{d}$, $\mathbf{x}$ and $\mathbf{y}$ are the manipulated input, measured disturbance, state and output of the model, respectively.
 Objects are constructed with \texttt{ss} or \texttt{tf} functions from \texttt{ControlSystems.jl}, or by providing the fives state-space matrices directly.
 All the \texttt{StateEstimator} and \texttt{PredictiveController} objects based on a \texttt{LinModel} representation allow online model modifications of the state-space matrices (see the \cref{sec:successive_linearization} for an example with successive linearizations).

-\paragraph{\textnormal{\texttt{NonLinModel}}} Nonlinear state-space descriptions of the plant described by ordinary differential equations.
+\paragraph{\textnormal{\texttt{NonLinModel}}} Nonlinear state-space system of the plant described by ordinary differential equations.
 Differential and algebraic equation systems are not supported yet, but they are planned.
-A built-in 4th order Runge-Kutta solver with optional supersampling discretizes continuous-time dynamics by default, leading to the following system of equations:.
+A built-in 4th order Runge-Kutta solver with optional supersampling discretizes continuous-time dynamics by default, leading to the following system of equations:

 with $\mathbf{p}$ encapsulating all the model parameters.
-It is worth mentioning that the state update $\mathbf{f}$ and output $\mathbf{h}$ functions must be in pure Julia to design nonlinear MPCs from them, since the implementation rely on the forward-mode automatic differentiation of \texttt{ForwardDiff.jl} \citep{forwardDiff}.
+It is worth mentioning that the state update $\mathbf{f}$ and output $\mathbf{h}$ functions must be in pure Julia to design nonlinear MPCs with an automatic differentiation backend, like the default \texttt{ForwardDiff.jl} backend \citep{forwardDiff}.
 The finite difference backends do not have this requirement.